 The ideal weekend for cycling fans; ride on the same roads as the riders of the professional peloton before watching how it is done the day after or in some cases the day before.

 In France and Belgium it is not allowed to have several competitive events in the same weekend.
-To get round this the amateur event which usually takes place either the day before or the day after is classed as a non-competitive event or ‘Cyclo-Touristique’.
+To get around this, the amateur event which usually takes place either the day before or the day after is classed as a non-competitive event or ‘Cyclo-Touristique’.
 The main difference between Cyclo- Sportives, Gran Fondo events and Cyclo Touristiques is the competitive element.
-Touristiques tend to be non-timed, on open roads to the traffic without a winner and without the need to have a medical certificate.
-The challenge remains however as some of these are very tough and you are riding the same distance on the same route as the professionals.
+Touristiques tend to be non-timed, on roads open to traffic, without a winner and without the need for a medical certificate.
+The challenge remains however as some of these are very tough and often you are riding the same distance and route as the professionals.

 Distances available: 124km Gran Fondo and 87km Medio Fondo

 What’s so good about it?
-The Milan San Remo takes place on Saturday March 17 2018 and it always offers early season excitement.
+Milan – San Remo takes place on Saturday March 23 2019 and it always offers early season excitement.
 The first Monument of the cycling season, is also called La Primavera (The Spring) and it is the longest one day race on the professional calendar.
-The Milan-San Remo, with its 293 km that goes from Milan to the Italian Riviera, along which it faces the Passo del Turchino, the mythical “Capi” on the Aurelia, and the thrills of the concluding section, the Cipressa and the Poggio di Sanremo, before arriving in the “City of Flowers”.
+Milan-San Remo, with its 293 km that goes from Milan to the Italian Riviera, faces the Passo del Turchino, the mythical “Capi” on the Aurelia, and the thrills of the concluding section, the Cipressa and the Poggio di Sanremo, before arriving in the “City of Flowers”.
 The Milan-San Remo marks the real start of the classics season and is often viewed as a sprinter’s classic with the fastest man over the Poggio in the front group likely to come out on top.
-Last year, the race was won by Arnaud Démare.
-After 293 kilometres of racing, he outsprinted Ben Swift and Jürgen Roelandts on the Via Roma.
+In 2018, the race was won by Vincenzo Nibali with a daring solo attack on the Poggio.